wavefrontHQ/docs/pages/doc/ui_examine_data_v2.md

 ![dashboard variables example](images/variables_example.png)

 In the example above, you can select all AWS regions (wildcard character) or one of the other three regions.
-The **Region** dashboard variable has been predefined in Wavefront.
+The **Region** dashboard variable has been predefined for this dashboard.
 Users with Dashboard permission can [add dashboard variables](dashboards_variables.html) to any dashboard.

 ## Find a Dashboard